 *Since not every household has each type of debt, debt balances can vary dramatically by family.
-For example, among the 40% of households with mortgage debt, the average household mortgage balance was $207,275.
-Because households with mortgages are in the minority and tend to be higher than all other types of debt, the average weighted household debt is lower than the average mortgage balance.
+For example, among the 40% of households with mortgage debt, the average household mortgage balance was $226,729.
+Because households with mortgages are in the minority and mortgages tend to be higher than all other types of debt, the average weighted household debt is lower than the average mortgage balance.

+Student loans — the subject of hot political debate and a source of financial strain for millions of Americans — and car loans have doubled since 2010.
 By 2021, total student loan debt reached more than $58,000 per household, and the average American household had more than $30,000 in car loans.
-There’s over $1.5 trillion and $1.4 trillion owed on student and auto loans, respectively.
+There were over $1.5 trillion and $1.4 trillion owed on student and auto loans, respectively.